AirdrieZero - Initiating, facilitating, coordinating cost-lowering Net-Zero-2050 actions for residents and businesses in Airdrie, AB, Canada

 HVAC Contractor Actions

-make heat pump the default replacement for furnace and DHW, with opt-out for natgas:
+make heat pump the default replacement for furnace and DHW, with explicit opt-out by customer for natgas:

 for natgas opt-out, customer signs waivers acknowledging:

 carbon price is rising to $170/tonne-GHG in 2030 ($8.55/GJ-natgas) and not-unlikely to continue rising

 missed opportunity to disconnect natgas and save further the monthly natgas connection fee

 coordinate with standby NRCan-certified EA Energy Advisor working with NRCan-licensed SO service organization for rapid turn-around on Energy Audit for Greener Homes Grant Program GHGP qualifying before-purchase energy audit and HOT2000 program run with envelope and heat pump trials, to find combination that reduces size of heat pump needed and cost to operate

 on furnace failure, offer customer temporary loaner electrical resistance heater until audit complete